ViMuilu/CaveGame/README.md

 Note: When launching the program it should create an array map to the output in which "1" are rooms and "0" are out of bounds areas.

+Note: wall hitbox code needs some fine tuning and thus the boxes don't spwan correctly.

 ## Documentation

 [Design document](https://github.com/ViMuilu/CaveGame/blob/main/documents/design_document.md)